Dornavineeth/open-unlearning/docs/experiments.md

   src/train.py --config-name=unlearn.yaml experiment=unlearn/muse/default.yaml task_name=DISTRIBUTED_TRAIN
 ```

+> [!NOTE]
-> [!NOTE]: Evaluation runs are designed to work only a single GPU (this includes running evaluation during training).
+Evaluation runs are designed to work only a single GPU (this includes running evaluation during training).
 To run an evaluation job, modify your command to make only one GPU visible (assuming one GPU is enough for inference):

 ```bash
 CUDA_VISIBLE_DEVICES=0 python src/eval.py  experiment=eval/muse/default.yaml task_name=SAMPLE_EVAL